-Suicide Bomber Kills 48 At Voting Center In Afghanistan
+Suicide Bomber Kills Dozens At Voting Center In Afghanistan

 According to the BBC, this is the fourth attack on a voting center since registration began at the beginning of the month.
 The string of attacks suggest the extremist group will try to undertake more attacks to undermine the expected elections.

+Separately, in northern Afghanistan a roadside bomb detonated killing at least five people and injuring at least three others, according to local police.
+The explosion occurred near another registration center, although there has been no direct link indicated between the two attacks.
+There has been no immediate claim of responsibility for the bombing.

-Afghan security officials say more than 1 thousand voting centers are under high security threats, and 950 are outside of the government's control.
+Afghan security officials say more than 1,000 voting centers are under high security threats, and 950 are outside of the government's control.